-New York City Center was opened by Mayor Fiorello LaGuardia in December 1943 as Manhattan’s first performing arts center.
-It was designed by architect Harry P. Knowles and built by Clinton and Russell in 1923 for the Shriners under the name of The Mecca Temple.
-Ater the financial crash of 1929, the building became city property after the Shriners were unable to keep up with tax payments.
+Architect Harry P. Knowles designed New York City Center, which was built by Clinton and Russell in 1923 for the Shriners under the name of The Mecca Temple.
+Amid the financial crash of 1929, the building became city property after the Shriners were unable to keep up with tax payments.

 Former Mayor Fiorello LaGuardia and New York City Council President Newbold Morris decided to convert the temple into Manhattan’s first performing arts center.
 The building opened as a theatre in December 1943.

 New York City Center is known for its annual Encores! productions since 1994, which restage seldom revived American musicals in concert or semi-staged incarnations.
 The venue received a Tony Award for Excellence in Theatre in 2000.

 Since its launch, New York City Center has become one of the city’s prime venues for dance.